lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 Upload the dataset and embedding to the Lightly platform
 --------------------------------------------------------
-You need to be registered on `Lightly <https://www.lightly.ai>`_.
+You need to register on `Lightly <https://www.lightly.ai>`_.
 A free account is sufficient.
 Log in to the app and create a new dataset.
 You will get a token and dataset_id which can be used to upload your dataset